 - Also, the UFO After Blank series and UFO: Alien Invasion have this.
 In UFOAI, the scientist says that he doesn't even try to understand how aliens got their plasma tech working, since according to them it should be impossible.

-- Predator: Concrete Jungle is set Twenty Minutes into the Future on an Earth technologically advanced by the study of accidentally-leftover Predator equipment.
+- Predator: Concrete Jungle is set 20 Minutes into the Future on an Earth technologically advanced by the study of accidentally-leftover Predator equipment.

-- Mass Effect: The Mass relays, the Citadel itself and the Keepers having been created by the Protheans pose as a type of Imported Alien Phlebotinum, since it was left there for the previous races so that they could better understand element zero.
+- Mass Effect: The Mass relays, the Citadel itself and the Keepers having been created by the Protheans, since it was left there for the previous races so that they could better understand element zero.
 In truth, all were created by the Reapers in order to harvest the galactic civilization of organics for their own ideals by predetermining the path of evolution and exploration.

 - The molten-metal-shooting Thanix gun from ME 2 also counts.
 It's based on reverse-engineering Sovereign's weapons.